phusion/holy-build-box/LIBCURL-SSL-CERTIFICATE-AUTHORITIES.md

-# The special problem of libcurl SSL certificate authorities
+# Caveat: libcurl SSL certificate authorities

 If you use libcurl to perform HTTPS requests, then libcurl requires a list of certificate authorities.
 If you do not provide libcurl with such a list (through `CURLOPT_CAINFO`) then libcurl will attempt to use the operating system's default certificate authority list.
 However, every Linux distribution stores this list in a different location.
 Distributions customize their libcurl packages to tell libcurl where their default list is.